Evana/Contacts/README.md

 - Use NSUrslSession to download data
 - Use size classes functionality to determine if the device is in Horizontal size class is Regular or Compact
 - Use CollectionView to show data in different layout

+This project is still in development, any suggestion would really appriciated.
 <br />